 Center for Labor Education and Research at the University of Hawaiʻi - West Oʻahu in

-Urgency prevented UHWO from accepting this generous donation in 2015, but thanks to the intervention of Docomomo US - Hawaii (Documentation and Conservation of buildings, sites and neighborhoods of the Modern Movement), the priceless murals have been saved and are being carefully preserved and stored until they can be brought to UHWO CLEAR.
+Urgency prevented UHWO from accepting this generous donation in 2015, but thanks to the intervention of the Hawaii Chapter of Docomomo US (Documentation and Conservation of buildings, sites and neighborhoods of the Modern Movement), the priceless murals were saved, carefully preserved and stored until they could be brought to UHWO CLEAR.